dannsam/xenko-docs/manual/sprites/index.md

 2D applications are made of **sprites**.

-Because loading lots of separate sprite images takes up memory, it's more efficient to put sprites into a **sprite sheet**, a single image.
-You can then define regions of the sprite sheet as different sprites.

 ![Sprite sheet](media/SpriteEntity.png)

-Then you can use scripts to render Sprites from the Sprite Sheets in a particular order.

-You can also use sprites as UI elements.
+Because loading lots of separate images takes up memory, it's more efficient to put sprites into a **sprite sheet**, a single image.
+You can then define regions of the sprite sheet as different sprites in Game Studio's Sprite Editor.
+After you define sprites, you can use scripts to render them.

 ## In this section